 At the first CMC, the court must make the determination as to whether the matter constitutes complex litigation.
 Upon the court's finding of exemption from ECT, the court must ensure that the case is progressing to a disposition in a timely fashion.
-The court may do one or more of the following: establish a regularly monitored program, appoint a special master, or otherwise administer the matter in order to promote the efficient administration of justice in accordance with CRC and the Standards of Judicial Administration.
+The court may do one or more of the following: establish a regularly monitored program, appoint a special master, or otherwise administer the matter to promote the efficient administration of justice in accordance with CRC , Rules 3.400 to 3.403 and the Standards of Judicial Administration.